 For each project you create you will be prompted to assign Creative Commons licenses separately to the metadata and images.
 When your data is downloaded, you will receive a notification of the download with the user’s contact information and objectives for using the data.
 The user will also be provided with the Creative Commons license assigned to your data.
 It is up to the data user and provider to ensure the data is appropriately attributed.

 Wildlife Insights promotes sharing information for the benefit of biodiversity conservation.
-We recognize however, that data providers also want to publish.
-Wildlife Insights will provide the option to embargo data for a limited period of 24 months before the data is made public.
-Data providers may request additional extensions by contacting Wildlife Insights at [email protected]
+We recognize however, that data providers may want to publish their data before making it public.

 Creative Commons provides standardized licenses that make it easier for people to choose how their work is shared.
 For each project, data providers may choose to license data under Creative Commons licenses: